home

 I know that my memory has recorded real, not imagined events for the same reason.
 But I do not know that all events in my memory are real and not imagined.

-i.e. I am unable to perceive evidence of the contrary.
+i.e. I am unable to perceive evidence of the contradictory.

 e.g. There is not a weightless invisible parrot on my shoulder.

-i.e. I have never perceived evidence of the contrary, and if there were such evidence I would have probably perceived it by now.
+i.e. I have never perceived evidence of the contradictory, and if there were such evidence I would have probably perceived it by now.

 e.g. Mermaids don't exist.